 Begin Ketamine Treatment in South Florida

 If you or a loved one are suffering the intrusive thoughts associated with OCD, there are options for relief.
-At Neuroscience Research Institute in West Palm Beach, FL we provide relief to those with OCD.
+At Neuroscience Institute in West Palm Beach, FL we provide relief to those with OCD.
 Lasting relief is attainable.
 Treatment with ketamine for OCD can help.
 Contact us today, and begin your journey to a more well-rounded life.